What are Experts on Camera?

 Smoke from wildfires is harmful to human health, and this is particularly true for children.

 On August 24, 2021, SciLine interviewed: Dr. Stephanie Holm, a pediatrician and co-director of the Western States Pediatric Environmental Health Specialty Unit at the University of California, San Francisco.
-She spoke about topics including: health risks of wildfire smoke; why children are more vulnerable than adults to these effects; and how to protect children and families from smoke and other harmful wildfire-related environmental exposures.
+See the footage and transcript from the interview below, or select ‘Contents’ on the left to skip to specific questions.

 STEPHANIE HOLM: I’m Stephanie Holm.
 I am a assistant clinical professor at the University of California, San Francisco, and I’m the co-director of the Western States Pediatric Environmental Health Specialty Unit.